Undavalli

-Undavalli is a southern neighbourhood of Vijayawada city of the Indian state of Andhra Pradesh.
+Undavalli is part of Mangalagiri–Tadepalli Municipal Corporation, in the Indian state of Andhra Pradesh.
 It was a village in Tadepalli mandal of Guntur district, prior to its de-notification as gram panchayat.
 5th century Buddhist and Hindu Undavalli Caves which signify Monolithic Indian rock-cut architecture are present at this place.
 It is a part of Vijayawada Urban Agglomeration.